Aaron-M-Williams/PA1/README.md

 # PA1

-Magis squares assignment; creates a magic square and then manipulates the array to produce three additional, distinct versions of the same square.
+Magic squares assignment; creates a magic square and then manipulates the array to produce three additional, distinct versions of the same square.